How Brighte works

 Step 2: Lock in a date

-You've found the right local tradie - next up is booking a date for installation.
+Now that you've been connected with one of our accredited tradies - next up is booking a date for installation.
 Some times of year are busier than others, so this part usually needs a little flexibility.

 Once the work is complete, Brighte pays your tradie in full.